skoms/rest-api-sql/README.md

 ## Additions
 * User Login - Username is case insensitive
-* User Login - Password requirements: 8 - 20 characters, minimum 1 lowercase letter, 1 uppercase letter and a digit
+* User Login - Password requirements: 8 - 20 characters, minimum 1 lowercase letter, 1 uppercase letter and a digit ( Commented out to prevent conflicting with project requirements, but feel free to uncomment to see that it works perfectly :^) )